 - Identifying and Accessing: Those who want to include digital assets in their estate plan must identify where the asset is located and how to access it.
 Owners should include their digital assets’ user names, account numbers, and passwords.

 - Ownership: Ownership of digital assets may not always be clear.
 Some third-party servers do not permit access to digital assets.
 Thus, owners should be clear about addressing these hurdles in their digital estate plans.

 - Security: Digital assets are often prone to specific threats and cybercrime.
 Appropriate digital estate planning must consider all security concerns.

 A Texas digital estate planning attorney can work with clients to consider these issues and create a legally sound digital estate plan.

 Addressing digital estates is crucial to a comprehensive estate plan.
 The attorneys at McCulloch & Miller PLLC have the skills, resources, and experience to address this aspect of estate planning.
 In addition to handling Houston digital estate planning, our firm handles all traditional elements of estate planning such as advance directives, charitable planning, estate and gift tax planning, power of attorney documents, and last will and testaments.
-Contact our office at 713-903-7879 to schedule a free initial consultation with an attorney on our team.
+Contact our office at 713-903-7879 to schedule an initial consultation with an attorney on our team.